Skip to main content

 Which Honda models need calibration

-Honda adopted forward-facing camera ADAS widely starting around model year 2018.
-If your vehicle is 2018 or newer, look at the top of your windshield just behind the rearview mirror — if you see a rectangular black housing with a glass aperture, that's the ADAS camera and your vehicle needs calibration.
+Honda adopted forward-facing camera ADAS widely starting around model year 2016.
+If your vehicle is 2016 or newer, look at the top of your windshield just behind the rearview mirror — if you see a rectangular black housing with a glass aperture, that's the ADAS camera and your vehicle needs calibration.

 The most common Honda models in the KC metro that require calibration: Civic, Accord, CR-V, Pilot, Odyssey.
 Within each model, the trim level can matter — base trims sometimes lack the camera while mid-and-upper trims include it.

-Honda calibration type: both
+Honda calibration type: dynamic

 Honda calibration cost

 Insurance treats calibration as a required step of a windshield replacement claim.
 Most comprehensive policies cover it without question.
-If your quote excludes calibration on a 2018+ Honda, ask why — that's a red flag.
+If your quote excludes calibration on a 2016+ Honda, ask why — that's a red flag.

 Where to get your Honda calibrated